UM-LPM/GIANT/docs/introduction_to_machine_learning.md

 - AI models simulating thousands of matches to refine game balance.
 - Example: Fighting games using ML-trained AI to **identify overpowered characters**.

-## **Genetic Programming in Game AI**

-A **unique approach** to machine learning in games is **Genetic Programming (GP)**.
-Instead of using datasets for training, GP evolves AI behavior using principles of **natural selection**—similar to how biological evolution works.

-### **How Genetic Programming Works**

-1. Create a population of AI agents with random behaviors.
-2. Evaluate performance based on a fitness function (e.g., survival time, damage dealt).
-3. Select the best-performing agents and apply mutations/crossovers.
-4. Repeat the process for multiple generations until AI evolves optimal strategies.

-### **How GenIATraP Uses Genetic Programming**

-GenIATraP is designed to evolve AI agents **without pre-programmed rules** by:

-- Allowing **multi-agent competition** to drive strategy development.
-- Using different **Rating systems** and **Tournament organizations** to evaluate AI fitness.
-- Enabling agents to **learn, adapt, and improve over multiple generations**.

-Example: In a **Robocode-like battle simulation**, agents can evolve **aiming, shooting, dodging, and movement strategies** purely through the optimization with genetic programming.

 ## **Conclusion**